TimCares/MasterThesis/docs/thesis/theoretical_foundation/self_supervised_learning.typ

 “chase,” the word “savanna” provides additional context, as it is not a typical habitat for cats and mice, but rather for lions and wildebeests.
 Thus, the model must understand that lions and wildebeests are animals that inhabit savannas, in order to make a correct prediction.
 Through this process of predicting masked words, the model learns about the concepts of the world we live in @self_supervised_learning_dark_matter.

+While this example is specific to text data, the same principle can be applied to other types of hierarchical data, e.g. images and audio.

+Consequently, self-supervised learning allows makes models scalable, as they can be trained on large amounts of unlabeled data.
+A fact we will come back to in the experimental part of this work, where will will approach multimodal models with this philosophy.

 #figure(
   image(